Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

 Students can only register for one program per interim time period (i.e. one winter interim program and one May/summer interim program).
 Students may not register for one program and join the waitlist for another program occurring during the same time period.
 This means once a student has enrolled in a specific off-campus interim program, they will not have the opportunity to switch to another program.

 Successful online registration holds a space for a student in a program, but it is not a confirmation of enrollment.
-To finalize enrollment, students must have a clear disciplinary record (see eligibility page for further information) and submit their $500 non-refundable deposit and a color copy of the identity page of their passport by the deadline stated in the Important Dates section.
+To finalize enrollment, students must have a clear disciplinary record (see eligibility page for further information) and complete their study abroad portal application, which includes a $500 nonrefundable deposit.
 No exceptions can be made to this policy and a spot will not be guaranteed unless these requirements are met by the stated deadline.

 If a student successfully registers for an off-campus interim program and is no longer able to or interested in participating, they must notify the office in writing by emailing studyabroad@lafayette.edu.
 Withdrawing after confirming participation in the program by submitting the program deposit will cause the student to incur any non-recoverable costs that the program places in the student’s name.